Powerful earthquakes off Japan's west coast prompt tsunami warnings

 The Reuters news agency quoted utilities provider Hokuriku Electric Power as saying more than 36,000 households lost electricity in the Ishikawa and Toyama prefectures.

 Japanese news video showed reddish smoke spewing from an area in Wajima city, in Ishikawa and Hayashi said at least six homes were damaged by the quakes, with people trapped inside.
-He said no reports of deaths or injuries had been confirmed but noted the situation was still unclear.
 Japan's military was taking part in the rescue efforts, he said.

 Bullet trains in the area were halted.
 Parts of the highway were also closed, and water pipes had burst, according to NHK.